icyphox/site/pages/blog/five-days-tty.md

 This new semester has been pretty easy on me, so far.
 I hardly every have any classes (again, so far), and I've a ton of free time on my hands.
-This calls for -- yep---a distro hop!
+This calls for -- yep -- a distro hop!

 ## Why KISS?